The Tasburgh Family

 In his Will the same John Tasburgh asked to be buried "in the chapel of our Lady Mary Virgin on the north side of the church of St Peter before the image of our Lady" but the chapel later fell into disrepair and was demolished c.1800 so there's now no trace of the Tasburghs to be found in the church.
 His grandson, Sir John Tasburgh, substantially expanded the family's land holdings, and in 1615 built a grand house for the family in Flixton overlooking the Waveney valley.

-However, with their Royalist and catholic sympathies, two thirds of the family's estates were confiscated by Cromwell and the puritans after the Civil War, though they retained the house and surrounding park.
+However, with their Royalist and catholic sympathies, two thirds of the family's estates were confiscated by Cromwell and the puritans after the Civil War, though the family retained the house and surrounding park.
 During a royal tour of Suffolk, Charles II admired Flixton Hall, and on being told it was owned by a "Popish dog" is said to have replied "but the dog has a very beautiful kennel !"
 In 1678 the family was implicated in what became known as the Popish Plot to replace Charles II with his catholic brother, later James II, but the plot turned out to be the fabrication of a man called Titus Oates and the family escaped a charge of treason.

 In 1713 the male line of the Tasburghs died out and later the Flixton estate passed out of the family, but Flixton church still displays many floor ledger slabs and memorials bearing their name.
 The Hall was badly damaged by fire in 1846 just after the above print was published.
 It was re-built in an even more grand style by the then owner Sir Robert Sholto Adair, but after WW2 the costs of repair and death duties forced the sale of the 3000 acre estate, and the Hall was eventually demolished in 1953.